eBay/Gringofts/README.md

 # Get Started

 ## Supported Platforms
-Currently the only recommended platform is Ubuntu 22.04.
+Currently, the recommended platforms are Ubuntu 22.04 and macOS 15.4.1.
 We plan to support more platforms in the near future.

 ## Set up Source Dependencies
 ```bash